-- (a) An application must be made at the place, and in the manner, (if any) specified by the Minister in a legislative instrument made for this item under subregulation 2.07(5). - (b) Applicant, other than a contributory parent newborn child, must be in Australia but not in immigration clearance. - (c) If the applicant has previously made a valid application for another parent visa:
+- (3) Other: - (a) An application must be made at the place, and in the manner, (if any) specified by the Minister in a legislative instrument made for this item under subregulation 2.07(5). - (b) Applicant, other than a contributory parent newborn child, must be in Australia but not in immigration clearance. - (c) If the applicant has previously made a valid application for another parent visa:

-- (i) a decision to grant or to refuse to grant that visa must have been made; or - (ii) the application for that visa must have been withdrawn. - (ca) The applicant: - (i) does not hold a Subclass 870 (Sponsored Parent (Temporary)) visa; and - (ii) if the applicant held such a visa-has left Australia since that visa ceased to be in effect. - (d) Application by a person claiming to be a member of the family unit of a person who is an applicant for a Contributory Aged Parent (Temporary) (Class UU) visa may be made at the same time and place as, and combined with, the application by that person. - (4) Subclasses:
+- (i) a decision to grant or to refuse to grant that visa must have been made; or - (ii) the application for that visa must have been withdrawn. - (ca) The applicant: - (i) does not hold a Subclass 870 (Sponsored Parent (Temporary)) visa; and - (ii) if the applicant held such a visa-has left Australia since that visa ceased to be in effect. - (cb) An applicant seeking to satisfy the primary criteria must be an aged parent. - (d) Application by a person claiming to be a member of the family unit of a person who is an applicant for a Contributory Aged Parent (Temporary) (Class UU) visa may be made at the same time and place as, and combined with, the application by that person. - (4) Subclasses: